penrose/penrose/packages/docs-site/docs/ref/style/syntax.md

 ## Namespaces

-A namespace is a collection of value assignments.
-The syntax for its declarations is as follows:
+The syntax for a namespace is as follows:

 ```
 namespace_name {
-    field_1 = expr_1
-    field_2 = expr_2
-    ...
+    ... (the namespace body)
 }
 ```

+Refer to [this section](syntax#blody-body) for a detailed explanation of what may appear in the body of a namespace.

 Values declared within a namespace can be read outside of the namespace using the "dot" operator: